Jacob Hersant: April 2025: Anzac Day disruption

 On 25 April 2025, Hersant was escorted by Victoria Police away from an Anzac Day dawn service in Melbourne following disruptions to a Welcome to Country.
-The shouting by the small group of far-right extremists was drowned out by applause by many in the 50,000-strong crowd, and condemned by Prime Minister Anthony Albanese, Opposition Leader Peter Dutton and other political leaders, as well as RSL Victoria president Robert Webster, many war veterans, and Sunrise TV host Natalie Barr.
+The shouting by the small group of far-right extremists was drowned out by applause from many in the crowd of about 50,000, and condemned by Prime Minister Anthony Albanese, Opposition Leader Peter Dutton and other political leaders, as well as RSL Victoria president Robert Webster, many war veterans, and Sunrise TV host Natalie Barr.

+In September 2025, Hersant was charged with "behaving in an offensive manner while in a public place, offend against decency while in the Shrine of Remembrance reserve and taking part in a disturbance in the reserve".
+At a hearing in November 2025, Hersant indicated that he intended to plead not guilty to the charges.
+In June 2026, he was convicted and fined $1,900.

 Views and associations

 Hersant was formerly associated with the Antipodean Resistance and the Lads Society, along with Thomas Sewell.
-He is known as a neo-Nazi, and figurehead of the National Socialist Network and the European Australian Movement.
+He is known as a neo-Nazi and was a figurehead of both the NSN and the EAM.
+Both groups are now disbanded.
 These groups promote white supremacy and far-right activism in Australia.

-In August 2021, in an undercover investigation by journalists, Hersant was recorded stating that Russian neo-Nazi Denis Kapustin "is a really good dude".
+In August 2021, in an undercover investigation by journalists, Hersant was recorded saying that Russian neo-Nazi Denis Kapustin "is a really good dude".
 Hersant was also recorded stating that he had put the Russian into contact with Jarrad Searby and that they were both into mixed martial arts.

 After his conviction in 2024 for performing a Nazi salute in public, he stated to journalists "I'm ready to go to jail, because I'm a Hitler soldier and what I'm doing is right".

 Personal life

 As of April 2025, Hersant lives in Kensington, Melbourne.
-He has a young son.
+He has a son.